3 Spring “Must-Knows” for Strata/Condo Living

-The lint traps in your dryer should be cleaned after each load of laundry, but we often forget about the dryer vent which can get clogged and become fire hazards if not maintained regularly.
+The lint traps in your dryer should be cleaned after each load of laundry, but we often forget about the dryer vent which can get clogged and become fire hazard if not maintained regularly.
 Hiring a professional to clean your dryer vent once a year can reduce the risk of fire and increase the efficiency of your machine.

 Something to keep in mind!

 World events have impacted the flow of goods around the globe resulting in supply chain issues across countless industries.
 Service professionals are reporting long delays in the delivery of parts and materials, which means any maintenance to your building will likely take longer than usual.
-We have noticed that there has been an increased wait time on average of 5 – 8 weeks for these parts and materials to arrive.
+We have noticed that there has been an increased wait time of an average of 5 – 8 weeks for these parts and materials to arrive.

 Conclusion: Prevention and Consideration are Key